The Excel DAYS360 Function

 This is because there is a risk that date arguments that are supplied to Excel functions as text representations of dates may be misinterpreted, depending on the date systems and date interpretation settings on your computer.

 The spreadsheet below shows four simple examples of the Excel Days360 function.

 |4|| ||=DAYS360( A3, DATE( 2015, 2, 2 ) )|

 - In cells B1 and B4 the [method] argument has been omitted.
 Therefore, the US (NASD) method is used.

 - In cell B2, the [method] argument is set to TRUE, so the European method is used.
-Note that this gives a different result from the function in cell B1, which uses the US (NASD) method.
+Note that this gives a different result from the function in cell B1.

 Note also that, as recommended by Microsoft, in all four calls to the Days360 function, the start_date and end_date arguments have been supplied as either cell references or as values returned from functions (in cell B4, the Date function is used to supply the end_date argument).

-Further information and examples of the Excel DAYS360 function are provided on the Microsoft Office website.
+For further information and examples of the Excel DAYS360 function, see the Microsoft Office website.